 This old world is hungry and knows not the nature of its own appetite.
 It is hungry for the Bread of Life, the word of God, the authority for life and eternity.
 Preach doctrine, and these hungry hearts will be filled.
 Preach doctrine, and we will shake this old world and awaken it to a realization of its God-given responsibilities.
 We will then turn people back to God and into paths of peace and happiness.
 Our people are growing lean on the things of the world and only slumber in their own confusion as the alarm is sounded.
 Preach God's word and doctrine regularly and carefully until at last there stand about us strong, mature believers ready for the fray against sin, ready to carry the gospel to the world.

-Arthur H. Stainback wrote this article and it appeared in Signs of the Times.
+Arthur H. Stainback wrote this article that appeared in The Signs of the Times in 1946.